kylegrover/volco/README.md

     process_gcode('examples/gcode_example.gcode')
 ```

+### Using VolcoGUI

+[VolcoGUI](https://github.com/kylegrover/volcogui) is a community created open source GUI for Volco.
+It's a standalone application that includes all dependencies and provides a built in STL viewer.

 ## Configuration Parameters

 VOLCO uses two configuration files: simulation settings and printer settings.
 Below is an explanation of each parameter and its recommended default value.